 At Ayodhya, we landed at Jhunki Ghat – a cleaner, grander version of ghats you see at places like Varanasi.
 The ghat was clean and freshly whitewashed.
 I had a bright marigold mala around my neck and it almost felt being a part of the place.
 You can have a peaceful walk on ghats like this.

 Laxman Ghat is little ahead of Jhumki ghat.
 This ghat is considered important because of the belief that this is where Lakshman, the younger brother of Ram, took Jal Samadhi.

 We attended the Saryu Arti in the evening.
 I have attended similar Arti at Ganga in Varanasi and at the Yamuna in Bateshwar.
 I believe this is a new initiative.
-As cities grow, new rituals are added and evening arti on banks of rivers seems to be a 21st CE ritual.
+As cities grow, new rituals are added and evening aarti on banks of rivers seems to be a 21st CE ritual.
 Having said that, it is a beautiful site to see the river lighted with earthen lamps.

 When the multi-tiered lamps go around, it creates a spiritual aura.
 The music and songs add their own touch to the aura.
 I enjoy, these Aarti’s a lot.
 However, the best one at the moment is still the one at Varanasi.

 Finding Ram in Ayodhya

 Ayodhya to most of us stands for Ram – who embodies the good qualities in a human being.
 I tried to understand what Ram would mean in Ayodhya today.
 I spoke to a few people I met and I learned that in Ayodhya Ram is treated in the Swaroop or in the form as one wants.
 For some, he is still a baby called Ram Lalla.
 For mothers, he is in the form of a son.
 And for young men, he is a Sakha or friend.
 Then for people from Mithila – the region where Sita came from, he is Var Roop or the son-in-law.
 There is no one way to perceive him.